merci-sigorta/merci-sigorta-web/README.md

-# Merci Sigorta & Consultancy
+# Merci Insurance & Consultancy

 The corporate website for Merci Sigorta & Consultancy.
 Built with [Eleventy](https://www.11ty.dev/) v3, this is a fast, static, and multilingual project.
 Live site: [www.mercisigorta.com](https://www.mercisigorta.com)